-In fiscal 2004, options covering a total of 110,000 shares of common stock at a weighted average exercise price of \$2.95 were granted to executives.
-See "Executive Compensation - Stock Option Grants During Fiscal 2004."
+In fiscal 2005, no stock option or restricted stock was granted to executives.
+See "Executive Compensation - Stock Option Grants During Fiscal 2005."

 Equity and cash incentives are not limited to executive officers.
 Grants of stock options are made to all employees upon joining our company in amounts determined by the Compensation Committee and are also made to selected employees as performance related awards and as awards for certain job promotions.
 The amounts of such grants are determined based on the individual employee's position with our company and his or her potential ability to beneficially impact the performance of our company.
 Stock option grants and other equity incentives are not awarded annually, but rather as warranted by individual performance and experience.
 Option awards generally vest over a 48-month period.
 The amount and vesting of stock options generally are not contingent on achievement of any performance targets.
-By giving all employees a stake in the financial performance of our company, the Compensation Committee's goal is to provide incentives to all employees of our company to enhance the financial performance of our company and, thus, stockholder value.
+By giving all employees a stake in the financial performance of our company, the Compensation Committee's goal is to provide incentives to all employees of our company to enhance the financial performance of our company and, thus, stockholder value

-Fiscal 2004 Compensation of the CEO.
+Fiscal 2005 Compensation of the CEO.
 Historically, the chief executive officer's salary has been primarily based on a comparison with the compensation levels of chief executive officers from a comparison group of companies provided by Watson Wyatt & Company.
 Additionally, the Compensation Committee assesses the nature and scope of the chief executive officer's responsibilities and the chief executive officer's contribution to the company's financial results.
-Mr. Snyder's responsibilities also include the day-to-day management of the company, including the management and direction provided to members of the company's senior management team, development, articulation and supervision of the implementation of the company's business realignment and implementation of the company's long-term business strategy and product development plans, selection and management of the disposition of underperforming business units and the launch of the company's two new businesses, scheduling software and intellectual property-licensing.
-During fiscal 2004, Mr. Snyder received \$300,000 in base salary, the same as in the prior year.
+Mr. Snyder's, our company's chief executive officer responsibilities include the day-to-day management of the company, including the management and direction provided to members of the company's senior management team, development, articulation and supervision of the implementation of the company's business realignment and implementation of the company's long-term business strategy and product development plans, selection and management of the disposition of underperforming business units and the launch of the company's two new businesses, scheduling software and intellectual property licensing.
+During fiscal 2005, Mr. Snyder received \$300,000 in base salary, the same as in the prior year.
+Mr. Snyder's potential annual bonus is 100% of his base salary.
+Mr. Snyder received a no bonus for fiscal year 2005.